Cyanea annaskala: Phylogeny

 Cyanea annaskala is in the scyphozoan class of the phylum Cnidaria.
 The scyphozoans are the true jellies.
 It is within the order Semaeostomeae.
 The Semaeostomeae are the flag mouth jellies.
 It is within the family Cyaneidae, which contain the better known species of the lion's mane jellyfish.

 The phylogeny of the Lion's mane jellyfish has long been debated since their discovery, and the Cyanea annaskala has long been implicated in this difficulty.
 The high proportion of cosmopolitan species in pelagic individuals makes it extremely tedious to differentiate between closely related members.
 Because of limited study and challenging experimentation, not all of the Cyanea species from the North Atlantic are considered valid.

 Protein and medusae analysis from Michael N. Dawson of the University of New South Wales confirm that Cyanea annaskala is a valid species, morphologically distinct based on differences in bell mass, number of nematocyst clusters, pits in coronal muscle folds, and other morphological characteristics.
 Some of the other morphological characteristics that have been compared include the number of coronal and radial muscle folds, and the depth of primary and secondary marginal clefts.
 The distinguishing of C. annaskala from C. capillata and C. rosea is justified as robust based on these criteria.
 There are two subspecies which include C. annaskala purpurea and C. annaskala margarina.
-These are located in Port Philips and Port Jackson respectively.C. a. purpurea is purple completerly whereas C. a. margarina is only purple at the margin.
+These are located in Port Phillip and Port Jackson respectively.C. a. purpurea is purple completerly whereas C. a. margarina is only purple at the margin.